jsa-aerial/hanami/README.md

 ## Tabs

-The tab system of Hanami is intended to be a fairly general purpose document / application structuring capability for a variety of visualization applications.
+The tab system of Hanami is intended to be a fairly general purpose document structuring and layout capability for a variety of visualization applications.
 But that very fact means it has some level of 'opinion' on such layouts and so you may not want to use it if you need total general / manual layouts.
-But for the very large subset of cases where it fits nicely can be very helpful.
+But for the very large subset of cases where it fits nicely it can be very helpful.
 There is a set of [functions and components](#tab-system) of the client API for dealing with the tab system. **If you use the standard framework main components, you will not have to use this API** - it is all handled for you.
 The API is given in case you need / want to set up your own components which make use of it.

 ### Basics

 As depicted in the [framework topology graphic](#framework-topology-graphic), the tab system has a dedicated area for the tab bar.
 Tabs are dynamically added to the tab bar from left to right.
 They may also be deleted.
-If using Hanami's standard framework, the main components will drive all tab actions and updates.
+Any selected tab will have its body displayed in the dedicated content area.
+If you use Hanami's standard framework, the main components will drive all tab actions and updates.

+### Configuration and Behavior

+To use tabs, the `:usermeta` field of specifications must contain the `:tab` key whose value must be a map.
+The keys and values of this map are detailed in the tab section of the [USERDATA](#meta-data-and-the-userdata-key) section of this documentation.
+The `:id` field is the primary key for identifying and manipulating a tab and its body.
+The `:label` field is for human readable naming of the tab.
+The `:opts` field details the auto layout format for the tab's body.
+It is worth noting that if the `:eltsper` field has a value of 1, the effect is to have the body layed out linearly from top to bottom in the order the specifications were given to the tab.

+Tabs are added and updated via the [update-tabs](#tab-system) client core function.
+This function takes a vector of specifications and groups them by the tab id for each.
+Then for each such group,preprocesses the specifications (including instrumentation and frames) and places this information into the tab database.
+This database update triggers the Reagent components responsible for rendering any such changes.

 ### Extension tabs

-In addition to the standard tabs
+In addition to 'standard tabs', those described above, the tab system may be extended with 'extension tabs'.
+The defining characteristic of such tabs is that they have an extra field: `[:opts :extfn]`.
+The value of this field must be a [Reagen form](https://github.com/reagent-project/reagent/blob/master/doc/CreatingReagentComponents.md) function.
+Typically it will be a **form-2** and will implement the body of the tab.
+This functionality is seamlessly integrated with standard tabs and will be implicitly invoked when the tab is selected.

+Extension tabs are intended to be built and added on the client side. [add-tab](#tab-system) can be used to manually add such tabs, and the [:app-init user-msg](#connection) is a convenient place to perform this action (as part of any other application initialization). **NOTE** in [client only](#client-only-apps) you can explicitly fire this message as part of on page load code start.

 ## Sessions